-The Headteacher or designated member of the senior leadership team will acknowledge your complaint in writing or offer a full response within 5 school days.
+The Headteacher will acknowledge your complaint in writing or offer a full response within 5 school days.
 If further investigation is required, the Headteacher will acknowledge receipt of your complaint within 5 school days and will advise you that a full response will be provided within 20 school days.